Why I built Halocard

 We don’t offer anonymity.

 Visa still sees your purchases.
-Identity verification is required.
-We collect the minimum required to comply, and we operate inside a regulated system.
-Anyone trying to sell you full anonymity inside the card networks isn’t telling you the truth.
+Identity verification is required (albeit the minimum required to comply).
+Anyone selling full anonymity inside a major card networks isn’t telling the truth.

 We’re not a no-KYC card provider.

-No-KYC cards are risky: blocked by most merchants, no 3D secure protection and operate in legal grey zones that can result in frozen accounts or lost funds with no recourse.
-The second have such poor merchant acceptance, or are locked to a single merchant, that they barely solve the problem.
-We chose to be a regulated credit card program that actually works.
+No-KYC cards are very risky.
+Low acceptance, blocked by most merchants, and they operate in legal grey zones that can result in frozen accounts or lost funds without recourse.

 We can’t issue cards everywhere.